 Clicking on that option will bring up the Workflow Details form.

 Here you can begin configuring your custom workflow.
 The fields here are:

 - Target: Will your workflow target Contacts or Individuals?
 Once this selection has been made and you move on the edit your workflow, this setting cannot be changed.
-Contact workflows are best for responding to giving activity, since Gifts are tracked at the Contact level.
-Individual workflows work well for following un on events, volunteering, or email activity, since these are all related directly to Individuals.
+Contact workflows are best for responding to giving activities since Gifts are tracked at the Contact level.
+Individual workflows work well for following up on events, volunteering, or email activity since these are all related directly to Individuals.

 - Name (required): Give your workflow a clear, unique name so it is easy to identify.

-- Description: This field is a free-text field that be used to provide more detail on the purpose of your workflow, so everyone on your team can be on the same page.
+- Description: This field is a free-text field that is used to provide more detail on the purpose of your workflow, so everyone on your team can be on the same page.

 - Campaign: Use this field to link your workflow with an existing Campaign.

 - Schedule: Would you like your workflow to run every day, including weekends?
-If you workflow includes emails sent "from" a staff member, sending those emails at 9:30am on a Sunday may not be the best approach.
-ON the other hand, workflows that are designed to manage internal processes, like tagging and tasks, can run on any day.
-Keep in mind that if you choose not to run your workflow on weekends, delays will not be extended because of the "down time."
+If your workflow includes emails sent "from" a staff member, sending those emails at 9:30 am on a Sunday may not be the best approach.
+On the other hand, workflows that are designed to manage internal processes, like tagging and tasks, can run on any day.
+Keep in mind that if you choose not to run your workflow on weekends, delays will not be extended because of the "downtime."

 - Run Against: There are two options, "All" or "New."
 Select "All" if you would like every Contact or Individual in your database to be eligible for this workflow.
 This does not mean that every record will be enrolled in the workflow, only that the queries used will be run against every record.
 Selecting "New" will allow you to select a calendar date that defines exactly what "New" means.
 Records created prior to that date will not be run against the queries used in your workflow and will never be enrolled in the workflow.